200 million Americans don’t realize foreign transaction fees can apply without foreign travel

 Although finding a good credit card with no foreign fees is increasingly simple, consumers’ lack of knowledge is problematic.
 At WalletHub, a financial website, you can learn all about the best credit cards without foreign transaction fees.

 A no-foreign-transaction-fee credit card is a card that does not charge cardholders any fees while traveling internationally or making purchases from foreign-based merchants.
 A credit card with no foreign transaction fee will save the average user 3 percent on purchases processed abroad.
 Using such a card also is the best way to convert currency while traveling abroad, providing a lower exchange rate than airport kiosks and banks (some cards are from WalletHub partners).

 There’s no reason to ever pay extra when buying something abroad because no foreign fee credit cards are available to people of all credit levels, from bad credit to excellent credit.
-In fact, no foreign transaction fee credit cards represent 25 percent of the credit card offers available in 2021.
+In fact, no- foreign-transaction-fee credit cards represented 25 percent of the credit card offers available in 2021.
 More than 6 in 10 credit cards without foreign transaction fees also have $0 annual fees.

-“It is a challenge of public education to make people aware of the possibility of such fees and to prompt them to become informed regarding their own credit cards,” said Sherrill L. Shaffer of the University of Wyoming.
+“It is a challenge of public education to make people aware of the possibility of such fees and to prompt them to become informed regarding their credit cards,” said Sherrill L. Shaffer of the University of Wyoming.
 “It’s a bit of a chicken-and-egg problem.
-Anyone who is broadly aware of such fees will likely take a moment to check out the particulars for their own card.
-But anyone who hasn’t looked at it for their own card probably is unaware of the issue more generally.”
+Broadly aware of such fees, travelers should take a moment to check out the particulars of their cards.
+But anyone who hasn’t looked at it for their card probably is unaware of the issue more generally.”